 I want to also take a minute and share some other great resources from others who have some great knowledge and wisdom for us today.
 I hope these other articles help and give you more understanding as you seek to make decisions for your church over the next couple days and weeks.

 Steve Dirks has spent over 10 years serving in different churches doing lyric presentation, audio, visual content creation, and helping lead teams of volunteers.
-He currently serves as Project Manager & Director of Training [twelve:thirty]media.
+He currently serves as the Executive Director for [twelve:thirty]media.
 Steve loves spending time with his wife Rebekah and daughter, Mercy.